-My current work on Cape Cod is aimed at elucidating the role of the recently invasive green crab, Carcinus maenas, in driving patterns of recovery from salt marsh die-off (5, see CV for additional manuscripts in progress).This project involves investigating the biotic and abiotic conditions that allow green crabs to invade and persist in salt marshes experiencing die-off, as well as the direct and indirect interactions between Sesarma reticulaturm and Carcinus maenas.
-In the absence of natural predators, green crabs may play a compensatory role, both through predation and a powerful fear of being eaten response that can dramatically reduce Sesarma herbivory rates.
-The results of this work have implications for the management of New England’s heavily impacted salt marsh ecosystems, many of which are still experiencing widespread salt marsh die-off (2) while others recover from decades of degradation (5).
+My most recent work on Cape Cod was aimed at elucidating the role of the invasive green crab, Carcinus maenas, in driving patterns of recovery from salt marsh die-off.This project involved investigating the biotic and abiotic conditions that allow green crabs to invade and persist in salt marshes experiencing die-off, as well as the direct and indirect interactions between Sesarma reticulatum and Carcinus maenas.
+In the absence of natural predators, green crabs play a compensatory role, both through predation and a powerful fear of being eaten response, that can dramatically reduce Sesarma herbivory rates.
+The results of this work have implications for the management of New England’s heavily impacted salt marsh ecosystems, many of which are currently experiencing widespread salt marsh die-off.

 In addition to working in New England salt marshes, I was fortunate to begin a long-term project in the Badesi Dunes, Sardinia, Italy in collaboration with other members of the Bertness Lab and Sardinian colleagues from the University of Sassari and the University of Pisa.
 We hope to elucidate the biotic interactions and abiotic gradients that drive striking zonation in sand dune plant communities through large-scale manipulations of abiotic stressors including water and nutrient scarcity and sediment instability.

 After leaving the Bertness Lab I plan to pursue my PhD at Princeton University with Rob Pringle.
 My work with Rob will likely focus on plant-herbivore interactions and human impacts in African grasslands.
 I plan to begin field work in Kenya (Mpala Research Centre) and Mozambique (Gorongosa National Park) in June 2013.